 \begin{example} Let $\Gamma$ be a path of three vertices so that $n=3$.
 Left's pieces are cycles of length $3^4+4=85$ with two cycles of length $3^3=27$ joined to two adjacent vertices, and Rights pieces are cycles of length 86 with two cycles of length 27 joined to two adjacent vertices.

-Since the facets of $\Gamma$ are the two edges (thus of size 2), we have that no two pieces in $G_\Gamma$ are allowed to have distance 2 or distance 3, \ie the id-sets are $\{2\}$ and $\{3\}$. \end{example}
+Since the facets of $\Gamma$ are the two edges (thus of size 2), the edge in one facet are labelled as $1$, and in the other as $2$.
+Thus the id-sets are $\{2\}$ and $\{3\}$, implying that in $R_\Gamma$ no two pieces are allowed to have distance 2 or distance 3. \end{example}

 \begin{example} Consider $\Gamma=\langle abc, ad\rangle$.
 Label the edge between $a$ and $b$ as 1, between $b$ and $c$ as 2, between $c$ and $a$ as 3, and between $a$ and $d$ as 4.